 The Latest Dish

-Linda Roth Conte is president of Linda Roth Associates, Inc. (LRA), specializing in making creative connections through media relations, marketing initiatives, community outreach and special events for the hospitality industry.
-Contact Linda at 703-417-2700 or firstname.lastname@example.org or visit her web site at www.lindarothpr.com
+Linda Roth is president of Linda Roth Associates, a public relations & marketing firm that specializes in the hospitality industry, providing creative connections through media relations, marketing initiatives, community outreach and special events.
+Reach her at: Linda@LindaRothPR.com or 703-417-2700. www.lindarothpr.com

 The Latest Dish